Little Girl Tea Party Ideas

 - Cupcakes can also double as part of your décor when you use a tiered tray to display them.

 While tea may be the obvious beverage choice for your little girl’s celebration, it’s not the only option.
+Create a cute drink bar that will allow your little guests to customize their own cups of tea or whatever their drink of choice is.
 Here are some alternatives to the warm drink:

 - Iced Tea